steshaw/nix-playground/pills/13-call-package-design-pattern/repository-2/README.md

-# The "callPackage" design pattern
+# The ellipsis package calling trick

-The `callPackage` functions uses reflection to find the names of arguments to a function.
-It would be nicer to use implicits or something like record wildcards.
+Here `callPackage` avoids the use of `functionArgs` by passing the entire package collection (attrset) to each package function (derivation).
+These package functions must use the `...` to ignore the additional parameters.